easy-http/layer-contracts/README.md

 <a href="https://sonarcloud.io/dashboard?id=easy-http_layer-contracts"><img src="https://sonarcloud.io/api/project_badges/measure?project=easy-http_layer-contracts&metric=bugs" alt="Bugs"></a>
 <a href="https://sonarcloud.io/dashboard?id=easy-http_layer-contracts"><img src="https://sonarcloud.io/api/project_badges/measure?project=easy-http_layer-contracts&metric=code_smells" alt="Bugs"></a>

-Http layer contracts for PHP clients.
-These contracts standardize the way you consume http clients like Guzzle, Symfony, and others with a consistent interface.
+HTTP layer contracts for PHP clients.
+These contracts standardize the way you consume HTTP clients like Guzzle, Symfony, and others with a consistent interface.
 No matter what client you are using, the methods you have to execute to do the job are the same for all!!.

-:computer: Check out all client layer implementations at [Easy Http](https://github.com/easy-http).
-This project contains several implementations for PHP Clients.

-:books: Check out the [WIKI](https://github.com/easy-http/layer-contracts/wiki) to learn how to use any layer that implements these contracts.
+:books: Check out the [Documentation](https://easy-http.com/docs) to learn how to use any layer that implements these contracts.